-The Sub-fund is exposed to foreign exchange risk arising from its currency exposures, primarily with respect to the United States Dollar (USD) and South Africa Rand (ZAR).
-Consequently, the Sub-fund is exposed to the risks that the exchange rate of the Euro (EUR) relative to the USD and ZAR may change in a manner which has a material effect on the reported values of the Sub-fund assets and liabilities which are in these currencies.
-The Sub-fund does not use any financial instruments to hedge its foreign exchange risk.
+The sub-fund is exposed to foreign exchange risk arising from its currency exposures, primarily with respect to the United States Dollar (USD) and Swiss Franc (CHF).
+Consequently, the sub-fund is exposed to the risks that the exchange rate of the EURO (EUR) relative to the USD and CHF may change in a manner, which has a material effect on the reported values of the sub-fund's assets, and liabilities, which are in these currencies.
+The sub-fund does not use any financial instruments to hedge its foreign exchange risk.

-The Sub-fund manages its foreign currency exposures by forecasting its need for foreign currencies and also entered into derivative options to mitigate foreign currency risk exposure.
+The sub-fund manages its foreign currency exposures by forecasting its need for foreign currencies and entered into derivative options to mitigate foreign currency risk exposure.

-Foreign currencies denominated financial assets and liabilities which expose the Sub-fund to currency risks are disclosed below.
+Foreign currencies denominated financial assets and liabilities which expose the sub-fund to currency risks are disclosed below.